Click The Image To View The Gallery

-Those years of growth were a great moment in this life.
+Those years of growth were a great moment in my life.
 They were also a fulcrum, launching this individual into a different world, a universe, like our own, continually expanding, reaching out, exploring obtuse and acutely different ideas.
 Some ideas completely foreign to Wausau, to this writer, to former classmates, friends, and relatives.

 It was a moment when time stopped, if only for that fractional slice of eternity.
 Unlike many high school classmates whom I envied, higher education in the form of college was too intimidating.
 A different path opened its urgent door.
 An unexpected opportunity occurred, and this passage took its Towle.
 No regrets there.

 So began a wandering and wondering how one might navigate in a world with knowledge and ideas that seemed unfathomable.
 Rote teachings were cast off, and this new ocean of knowledge was embraced.
 Though the raft of life one clung to was precarious it stayed afloat, and when a 35 birthday reached its time a realization struck, like a ship’s bell clanging.